devxsby/RSNumberPad/README.md

 Each time the user invokes the keypad, **the positions of the numbers are randomly changed**.
 This makes it difficult to predict the user's password input pattern.

 ### 2. Password Hashing and Storage
-The password input by the user is hashed using the UUID를 조합한 **SALT algorithm**, and this hash value is safely stored in the iOS keychain.
+The password entered by the user is hashed using the **SALT algorithm using a combination of UUIDs**, and this hash is stored securely in the iOS keychain.

 ### 3. Password Verification
 The password entered by the user is hashed and compared with the value stored in the **keychain**.
 This verifies the accuracy of the password.